 Here, a representative of the Scrum team presents the Sprint results and the stakeholders provide their feedback.
 The Product Owner then gathers these comments and if necessary, makes changes to the Product Backlog to reflect the change of direction before the next Sprint starts.

 While all the Sprint events have predefined times, these are more of a suggestion than a requirement.
-In fact, more experienced and effective practitioners often take much less time that allocated.
+In fact, more experienced and effective practitioners often take much less time than allocated.
 So, if your meetings are shorter there is no problem.
 Make sure though to not hold your meetings for longer than the described time as they run the risk of becoming ineffective.

 Scrum master is not in charge of anything, but making sure the Scrum process works

-While it may seem just like a check-in on the surface, Daily Scrum is actually a way for the team to meet and discuss further course of action.
+While it may seem just like a check-in on the surface, Daily Scrum is actually a way for the team to meet and discuss a further course of action.
 To better understand its purpose we could look at this meeting like a football huddle.
 Where the team gathers, tries to figure out why the quarterback got injured and what is the best course of action to win the game.

 Daily Scrum is there to replan and shift focus according to the changed circumstances.
 While making sure the Sprint Goal is being met.
-Some teams even shift focus of this meeting from reporting of the progress onto the Sprint Backlog.
+Some teams even shift the focus of this meeting from reporting the progress onto the Sprint Backlog.
 As they take the most important task there and discuss what they can do to make sure it is completed today.
 Thus focusing on the goal what can be done to reach it.